damin-acad/damin-acad.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My first, first author article, outlining the challenges of Generative AI personas has been published in International Journal of Human Computer Studies (IJHCS).
-The article provides twenty challenges that the ressearchers and practioners in HCI community can face, when dealing with Generative AI personas. <a href='https://doi.org/10.1016/j.ijhcs.2025.103657' target=blank>read here</a>
+My first lead-author article, exploring the challenges of Generative AI personas, has just been published in the International Journal of Human–Computer Studies (IJHCS).
+The paper highlights twenty critical challenges that researchers and practitioners in the HCI community may face when working with Generative AI personas. <a href='https://doi.org/10.1016/j.ijhcs.2025.103657' target=blank>read here</a>